bqia0/RISCV-Emulator/README.md

 make
 ```

-This will build the assembler into a file called `assemble`.
+This will build the assembler into a file called `assembler`.
 You can use the assembler to generate a machine file from your RISC-V assembly file, which the emulator can use.
 In the same directory, call:
 ```
 ./assembler [assemblyFileLocation] [assemblyFileDestination]
 ```